 On the other hand, with regard to gender diversity, the Company has purposely sought out women who fit the required professional profile.
-In this regard, the Company has made a qualitative leap in terms of the percentage represented by female Directors with respect to the total number of members of the Board of Directors, having gone from 11.11% in 2016 to 33.33% at this time.
+In this regard, the Company has made a qualitative leap in terms of the percentage represented by female Directors with respect to the total number of members of the Board of Directors, having gone from 11.11% in 2016 to 40% at this time, complying with international best corporate governance practices on equality.

-All of the measures and procedures that have been agreed upon and adopted by the Board of Directors and by the Nominating, Compensation and Corporate Governance Committee in order to include on the Board a number of females that enables a balanced presence of women and men, and to prevent the selection procedures from being affected by any implicit bias that would hinder the appointment of female Directors, have been initiated and implemented by the Company.
+This is evidence of the success of the measures and procedures that have been agreed upon and adopted by the Board of Directors and by the Nominating, Compensation and Corporate Governance Committee in order to include on the Board a number of females that enables a balanced presence of women and men, and to prevent the selection procedures from being affected by any implicit bias that would hinder the appointment of female Directors.